ncls-p/discord-bot-terracraft/README.md

-# Terrcraft Discord Bot
+# Terracraft Discord Bot

-Terrcraft Discord Bot is an open-source bot created to provide various functionalities and assist with server monitoring using the Discord.js library.
+Terracraft Discord Bot is an open-source bot created to provide various functionalities and assist with server monitoring using the Discord.js library.

 ## Features

-The Terrcraft Discord Bot offers the following features:
+The Terracraft Discord Bot offers the following features:

 ### Uptime Monitoring